 Sebastian Nyström, Executive Vice President, SOK Strategy

-Jorma Vehviläinen, Executive Vice President, SOK Consumer Goods
+Jorma Vehviläinen, Executive Vice President, CFO, SOK Finance and Administration

 Veli-Pekka Ääri, Executive Vice President, SOK Customer Relationships, Information and Digital Services